mykhailo-sindieiev/aspmate/README.md

-# aspm-wrapper
+# ASPMWARP
-The python package that allows to interact with DefectDojo and Dependency-Track APi.
+The python package that allows to interact with DefectDojo and Dependency-Track API.
 This pair forms the open-source ASPM solution